thecodersguild/learning-vagrant-for-wordpress/README.md

 	$ vagrant ssh
     (box) $ apachectl -V

+Apachectl should spit out a bunch of configuration lines if it is installed.

-And we can actually verify that it is running with `wget` to localhost _(that switch is "dash-uppercase-oh"):_
+Then we can actually verify that Apache is serving web pages by running `wget` on our localhost _(that switch is "dash-uppercase-oh" followed by "space-dash-space"):_

     (box) wget -O - http://127.0.0.1